 RootsWeb is the granddaddy of Internet genealogy, with a history that reaches back to the Dark Ages of Usenet and UNIX.
 It began as a small dream and evolved into a grand vision of unlimited access to free genealogical resources, assembled and put online by volunteers.
-Last year, its ambitions outstripping its not-for-profit resources, RootsWeb was purchased by Ancestry.com, which promised that access would remain free forever.
+In 2000, its ambitions outstripping its not-for-profit resources, RootsWeb was purchased by Ancestry.com, which promised that access would remain free forever.

 In fact, RootsWeb is so huge and sprawling that it’s easy to lose your way and not get the most out of this invaluable site.
 Here’s a road map to help your next visit to RootsWeb be all that it can be:

 Imagine what it would be like if everyone in the genealogy community uploaded their GEDCOM files to a central location, where they could then be freely searched.
 Well, it’s already happening, and its name is WorldConnect.

 This project, which began in 1999, is a collection of GEDCOMs (the universal file format for family trees) containing more than 70 million names, with almost 4 million more added each month.
 The GEDCOMs can be uploaded by anyone, with the submitter retaining total control over the data, including the ability to remove individuals, revise and update data.
 Best yet, the whole shebang is searchable.